-In line with the UK's Quality Code for Higher Education and allied guides, CFS defines an 'academic appeal' as a student request for a review of a decision made within or procedure mandated by the Academic Board and exam boards structure which is charged with decisions on student progression, assessment and awards.
+In line with the UK's Quality Code for Higher Education and allied guides, Central Film School (CFS) defines an 'academic appeal' as a student request for a review of a decision made within or procedure mandated by the Academic Board and exam boards structure, which is charged with decisions on student progression, assessment and awards.
 An academic appeal differs from a student complaint (see separate policy on student complaints).
-This present policy concerns academic appeals.
+This policy specifically addresses academic appeals.

 Where an awarding body mandates its own academic appeals policy this present appeals policy of the School will not apply.
-The appeals policy of the awarding body takes precedence, ie will be the policy and procedure to be followed.
+The appeals policy of the awarding body takes precedence, i.e. will be the policy and procedure followed.
 Unlike student complaints, assessment appeals are always dealt with by a formal process.
 This procedure applies to all students, and applies to both formative and summative assessment.